sifi727/TripCo/team/sprint2.md

 ## Review

-*Overall we believe that this sprint went well for our team dispite some of our drawdraws.
+*Overall we believe that this sprint went well for our team despite some of our drawbacks.
 Even though we were one team member short during the second half of the sprint, we were still able to complete four of our five planned epics.
-As for the changes we agreed to make during the first sprint, we did better in reserving rooms for our meetings; however, we did not have the oppertunity to mock up code.*
+As for the changes we agreed to make during the first sprint, we did better in reserving rooms for our meetings; however, we did not have the opportunity to mock up code.*

 #### Completed epics in Sprint Backlog